 - Campers sent home for disciplinary reason or because of homesickness: No refund.

-- Camper sent home due to illness or injury: No refund.
+- Camper sent home due to illness, COVID 19 protocols, or injury: No refund.

 - Any credits used for camp tuition are subject to the cancellation policies above.